Velfi/digital-garden/pages/programming/interactive-flow-field.md

 The source code is available on [GitHub]

-This project was born out of a deeper exploration into dimensional noise with the knowledge gained from my "[[vector-field-visualization]]" project.
+This project was born out of a deeper exploration into dimensional noise with the knowledge gained from my [[vector-field-visualization]] project.
 In this app, a dimensional noise feel is used to guide particle that leave a colorful trail behind them.
 The trails combine over time to reveal the
 "flow" of dimensional noise.
 Several noise algorithms are available to guide the particles.
 This visualization contains a UI for easy modification of the app's configuration.
 Particles can be placed individually by left clicking or painted by holding the right mouse button.